-CELLULAR TELECOMMUNICATIONS ANTENNAS OR RELATED EQUIPMENT: Transmitting, receiving or other equipment used to support cellular telecommunications service or personal communications service.
+ANTENNAS OR RELATED EQUIPMENT: Transmitting, receiving or other equipment used to support cellular telecommunications service or personal communications service.
 This definition does not include towers.
-Any structure or device used to collect or radiate electromagnetic waves, including both directional antennas, such as panels, microwave dishes and satellite dishes, and omni-directional antennas such as whips, at frequencies on the electromagnetic spectrum as the FCC from time to time may designate, used for cellular telecommunications services and/or personal communications services, but not including such structures or devices when used for the broadcast of television, AM/FM radio stations or for citizens' band or amateur radio use.
 Examples of cellular telecommunications or personal communications services include, but are not limited to, cellular telephone, paging, public safety and data transmission, Specialized Mobile Radio, Enhanced Specialized Mobile Radio, and other commercial private radio services.